 - Little Red Sleigh

 - The Wish Tree

 - Little Penguins

 - Mr. Boddington’s Studio: ‘Twas the Night Before Christmas

 - Construction Site on Christmas Night (one of Hayes’ faves)

 - Pick a Pine Tree

-I also put together a Kids Christmas Book list on my Amazon shop if you wanna take a look.
+I also put together a Kids Christmas Book list (with 34 books) on my Amazon shop if you wanna take a look.
 I have some additional ones there.